By: Author John Cunningham. Published: 2019/02/02 at 7:17 am

-If all checks out OK, go ahead, remove and clean the gas bowl.
+If all checks out OK, go ahead and remove and clean the gas bowl.

 Clean The Carburetor Bowl

 Cleaning the carburetor and fresh fuel will solve the problem of bad gas or a dirty carburetor.
-But removing the carburetor can take time and effort.
-So, before we go down that road, we’re going to try a quick fix.
+However, removing the carburetor can take time and effort.
+So, before we go down that road, we will try a quick fix.
 Removing and cleaning the fuel bowl & fuel feed bolt (Not all mowers have the fuel feed bolt) is something we can do with a minimum amount of effort and tools.

 This may well solve your problem.
 I covered it below in pictures, or check out the “Mower won’t start” video for additional help.
 You won’t need any special tools for this job, but a carburetor cleaner can make life a lot easier.
-I use WD40 carb cleaner in the workshop.
-Check it out on the “Small engine tools page.”
+I use Gumout carb cleaner in the workshop; you can check it out here on the “Small engine tools page.”

 You can find your fuel bowl behind the air filter.
-I’ll show this process for the most common types of the carburetor.
+I’ll show this process for the most common types of carburetors.
 Remember, if your gas is older than three months, it’s stale.
 So cleaning the bowl won’t make it go.
-You need to drain the tank, carburetor bowl and fill it with fresh gas.
+You need to drain the tank and carburetor bowl and fill them with fresh gas.

 Pull – When working on your mower’ remove the plug wire and turn off the gas.
 If you don’t have a fuel tap, use grips to gently squeeze the fuel line.
 This prevents a spill.

 Briggs Gas Bowl – This is an older model Briggs and Stratton engine.
 The fuel bowl lives behind the air filter.